 - Third class means you may be standing, and the tickets are very affordable.
 This is for the adventurous type, as it is not a level of train ticket that exists in western nations.

 Sri Lankan buses

 Even though it seemed like the driver charged us whatever price he felt like, it seemed we were paying the same prices as locals.
-Buses can be between US$1-3 per person for a long ride, even between 3-6 hours.
+Buses can be between $1-3 USD per person for a long ride, even between 3-6 hours.